vsummet/cms230notes/labs/lab1-intro-to-cli-mimir.md

    ```
 Copy this comment into your `lab1.c` file above the function `sumTo`.
 Go ahead and submit.
 What have you learned about the style guidelines for comments?

 Modify the style of your code until it is passing all the testcases.

-Then you're finished with this lab!
+You're finished with this lab!

 A few notes about grading:
 * The Mimir testcases are NOT guaranteed to cover all possible scenarios.
 In some cases, they deliberately won't.
 It is always your job to read the specifications contained in an assignment and make sure your code meets those specifications.
 The testcases are there to help point you in the correct way, but you should never abdicate the responsibility of writing correct code.